 |HCA-1136||Special Activities for Clients With Various Health Conditions||6|

 - Students graduating from the program are required by Alberta Health to register into the Alberta HCA Directory.
 The academic program is required to provide graduates names directly to the Alberta HCA Directory.

 - Students must pass the Alberta Provincial HCA examination to graduate from the program and receive a certificate.
+A student has a maximum of 60 days from program completion to write and pass the Provincial Examination within three attempts (initial examination and two re-writes).
+Students who are not successful in passing the Provincial HCA Exam must re-enroll and re-take the entire HCA Program.
 Details and fees associated with writing the provincial exam will be provided prior to registration in the Health Care Aide program.

 - Students seeking Prior Learning Assessment & Recognition (PLAR) should contact the Program Chair immediately upon accepted admission to the program to allow sufficient time for assessment.